Advice For Private Tutors Providing Private Tuition -

 - Good Grasp Of Your Subject Area

-- We would recommend that you provide tuition for the subjects that you are familiar with and enjoy and are passionate about.
+- We would recommend that you only offer home lessons for the subjects that you are familiar with and enjoy and are passionate about.

 As a rule, the subjects that you enjoy, understand and feel most enthusiastic about are the ones which you will excel in at tutoring.